-C. Reading Report: Due Saturday, July 30 by 11:59pm
+E. Reading Report: Due Monday, December 4, by 11:59pm

-Each student is expected to finish the Required Reading by the deadline indicated.
+Each student is expected to finish the Required Reading before the end of the semester.
 Students will be graded based on a self-report according to the following rubric:

-Percentage of each book or article read Read by the deadline of July 30 (yes or no)
+Percentage of each book or article read Read by the deadline of December 4, 2023 (yes or no)

-A Reading Report form can be found by clicking on the Files tab in Canvas.
+A Reading Report form is uploaded in Canvas.
 It must be filled out and uploaded to Canvas by the deadline stated above.

-D. Reading Reflection Papers: Due Saturday, August 13 by 11:59pm

-Each student is expected to write a 1- to 2-page reflection paper (typed, double-spaced) about each of the four textbooks (not the two articles) on the Required Reading list.
-Your papers should contain brief answers to the following questions: (a) In one sentence, how would you summarize each book? (b) What were (for you) the three most impactful ideas, statements, or principles in each book?
+F. Reading Reflection Paper: Due Monday, December 4, by 11:59pm per book).
+Your paper should contain brief answers to the following questions: (a) In one sentence, how would you summarize each book? (b) What were (for you) the three most impactful ideas, statements, or principles in each book?
 These can be stated in bullet points. (c) What is one practical way you might implement each of those three impactful ideas in your pastoral care ministry?